tarsil/saffier/docs/migrations/migrations.md

 This will make sure we don't create objects.
 Nice technique and quite practical.

-Now that we have our details about the database and registry, it is time to use the [Migration](#migration) object in the application.
+Now that we have our details about the database and registry, it is time to register the active Saffier `Instance` in the application.

-#### Using Esmerald
+#### Using Ravyn

 ```python title="my_project/main.py" hl_lines="9 12 32 38"
 {!> ../docs_src/migrations/migrations.py !}